pharma-box/docs/documents/week-1/lecture-notes.md

 - Project Schedule: see [schedule](./SYDE461-F2022-Course%20Schedule.pdf)
 - Goal for 4A is to have a functional testable prototype. robustness is demonstrated in 4B.
 - Expectations: 10-12 hours/week per student.
 Cumulative 48 hours of work per team.

+## Why do an FYDP❓

+- Take ownership over a project and it's process
+- Apply some of what we have learned from our degree
+- Expectation that we do technical engineering work
+- Advanced-level course work is applied
+- We want to _graduate_ and _become_ and engineer
+- Also we want to have some fun (LOL)
+- Need CEAB requirements to be met